Logistics Functions In SAP Business Software

 What are the various logistics components in SAP?

-- Materials Management (MM) – the materials management component is the foundation for the logistics functions of a company.
-The component includes purchasing functionality, inventory movements, accounts payable and the material master file, which contains the information on all materials and services used at a company.
+- Materials Management (MM) – this cornerstone component encompasses the purchasing functionality, inventory movements, accounts payable and the material master file, which contains information on all materials and services within a company.

-- Sales and Distribution (SD) – the sales and distribution component incorporates the processes from customer order to the delivery of the product to the customer.
-The component includes the sales functions, pricing, picking, packing, and shipping.
+- Sales and Distribution (SD) – this function incorporates processes ranging from customer orders to the delivery of the products, and oversees pricing, packaging and shipping.

-- Production Planning (PP) – the production planning component manages a company’s production process.
-The functions of this component include capacity planning of a company’s production, master production scheduling (MPS), material requirements planning (MRP) and the shop floor functions of producing a company’s finished products.
+- Production Planning (PP) – this operation focuses on capacity planning of a company’s production, master production scheduling (MPS), material requirements planning (MRP) and the shop floor functions involved in producing finished products.

-And , of course, there is additional functionality that integrates with the Logistics area, such as Transportation Management, Batch Management, Handling Unit Management, Logistics Information System (LIS), Variant Configuration, Engineering Change Management, Project Systems (PS) and Environmental, Health, and Safety (EHS).
+Additional functionalities that integrate with logistical operations include: Transportation Management, Batch Management, Handling Unit Management, Logistics Information System (LIS), Variant Configuration, Engineering Change Management, Project Systems (PS) and Environmental, and Health and Safety (HaS).